What is Amyotrophic Lateral Sclerosis?

 • Lumbar Puncture (Spinal Tap): This involves taking a sample of spinal fluid to look for abnormalities.

-• Checking for Other Diseases: ALS can look like other diseases, so doctors need to make sure it’s not something else.
+• Checking for Other Diseases: ALS can look like other diseases, so doctors must ensure it’s not something else.

-• Ongoing Assessment: Sometimes, doctors need to monitor symptoms over time before they can make a definite diagnosis.
+• Ongoing Assessment: Sometimes, doctors need to monitor symptoms over time before making a definite diagnosis.

 The Role of Scans in Amyotrophic Lateral Sclerosis Diagnosis

-When it comes to diagnosing Amyotrophic Lateral Sclerosis (ALS), scans play an important but somewhat indirect role.
-Unlike some other conditions where a scan can directly detect the problem, in ALS, scans are mostly used to rule out other diseases.
+When it comes to diagnosing Amyotrophic Lateral Sclerosis (ALS), scans play an essential but indirect role.
+Unlike other conditions where a scan can directly detect the problem, in ALS, scans are mainly used to rule out other diseases.

 Types of Scans Used